 *Please Note: Table Mountain tickets are NOT included in the tour price as they are weather-dependent.
 (This service is on a private basis.)

-This morning you are collected by your guide for a private transfer to the Cape Town Airport for your early morning flight to Johannesburg and your connecting flight to Hoedspruit (flights are not included - airfare can be arranged upon request).
+This morning you are collected by your guide for a private transfer to the Cape Town Airport for your early morning flight to Skukuza Airport in Kruger National Park (flights are not included - airfare can be arranged upon request).

-On arrival at Hoedspruit Airport around mid-day, you will be met by our representative and transferred to your game lodge in the northern Sabi Sands Game Reserve for your three night stay.
-Transfer to the lodge is about a 3 hours drive.
+On arrival at Skukuza Airport around mid-day, you will be met by our representative and transferred to the Nottens Bush Camp for your three night stay.

-Today you will be met by your private driver and transferred to the Hoedspruit airport for your flight back to Johannesburg (flight is not included - airfare can be arranged upon request).
-Transfer time is about a 3 hour drive.
+Today you will be met by your private driver and transferred to the Skukuza airport for your flight to Johannesburg (flight is not included - airfare can be arranged upon request).

 The Residence is an extraordinary boutique hotel that is truly one of a kind, no effort has been spared in creating the most sublime surroundings to surpass your greatest expectations.
 Whether you are a business professional with a demanding executive schedule or a leisure traveller with time to spend at your own discretion, we are here to ensure that your stay with us will be memorable.
 Take a stroll through the manicured gardens and enjoy a game of tennis or swim a few lengths in the outdoor pools.
 Guests can work out in our fitness room, and arrangements can be made to play a round of golf on the nearby Houghton Golf Course.